Mortgage Broker in Mount Pleasant, SC

 What Does a Mortgage Broker Do?

 Your mortgage broker is a third party that works to connect you with mortgage lenders.
 Essentially, a mortgage broker works as an intermediary between a person who wants to buy a home and the entities offering loans to buy a home.
 The mortgage broker works with both the borrower and lender to get the borrower approved.
 They also verify and collect paperwork from the borrower that the lender needs to finish a home purchase.
 Typically, mortgage brokers have relationships with several home loan lenders.
-Mija Mortgage, for example, has access to 50 different lenders, which gives us a wide range of home loans in Mount Pleasant, SC, from which to choose.
+Mission One Mortgage, for example, has access to 50 different lenders, which gives us a wide range of home loans in Mount Pleasant, SC, from which to choose.

 In addition to finding a home loan lender, your mortgage broker will help you settle on the best loan options and interest rates for your budget.
 Ideally, your mortgage broker will take a great deal of stress and legwork off your plate while also potentially saving you money.